Woakes Goes From Villain To Hero

 I have some momentous news to bring you.
 I’m delighted to report that the England cricket team has finally won a game against India.
 It only took eight attempts.

-Yesterday’s win was much brilliant.
+Yesterday’s win was brilliant.
 I don’t care that it was a dead rubber.
-India were desperate to notch an seventh straight victory against us in all forms – and complete an ODI series whitewash – but our batsmen were just too good for them and our bowlers were just about good enough.
+India were desperate to notch a seventh straight victory against us in all forms – and complete an ODI series whitewash – but our batsmen were just too good for them (and our bowlers were just about good enough not to screw it all up).

 I have to admit it was a touch and go for a while though.
 After posting an impressive 321, in which Roy, Bairstow and Stokes made very useful half centuries, it looked like England might canter to victory.
 However, an impressive partnership of 104 between Yadhav and Pandya kept India in the hunt until the death.